 Regular Reporting Is Critical to Your Success

 Reporting helps you show exactly how your social media campaigns, search engine marketing tactics, and other digital strategies drive business outcomes.
 If you can objectively prove—using data—that you helped grow sales X amount by doing Y during a certain period, you will have a much easier time with getting your budget requests approved, securing a promotion, and more.
 Such communication between yourself and upper management is also necessary for ensuring that the business is working towards the right goals and that those goals are being met.

 Finding the Right Cadence

-Tip: Consider ways to make deeper data dives more accessible to those who are interested by linking to specific reports in Google Analytics, for example, or sharing the excel doc that lists the performance of each article published within that time frame.
+Pro Tip: Consider ways to make deeper data dives more accessible to those who are interested in linking to specific reports in Google Analytics, for example, or sharing the excel doc that lists the performance of each article published within that time frame.

 4 Key Questions to Address in Your Briefing

 Managers typically don’t want to know the nitty-gritty details about everything you do.
 They are generally concerned with four basic questions:

 - Question 1: How much money are we spending?

 - Question 2: How many people are we reaching?